lilgallon/particles.js/README.md

 **Setting**|**Description**
 :-----:|:-----:
-amount|The amount of particles tolerance|Distance from which lines between particles will be drawn (in pixels) lineWidth|Width of the lines between particles (in pixels) sizeMin|The minimum size of a particle (radius in pixels)
+amount|The amount of particles dynamicAmount|If set to true (1), the particle amount changes proportionally with the new window size (if a resize event is caught) tolerance|Distance from which lines between particles will be drawn (in pixels) lineWidth|Width of the lines between particles (in pixels) sizeMin|The minimum size of a particle (radius in pixels)